 Deputy Executive Director

 Phyllis has over 25 years of experience in executive leadership and management, supervision, training, counseling and consulting in national non-profit and for-profit organizations.
 She has held positions including, but not limited to Chief of Human Resources and Organizational Development; Vice President of Program Operations and Human Resources; and Director of Human Resources.
-She joined MCC in 2016 as the Director of Human Resources.
+She joined MCC in 2016 as the Director of Human Resources, and is now the Vice President of Human Resources.
 She has a Bachelor’s Degree in Education; a Master’s in Counseling; and a Master’s in Business with specialization in Organizational Development and Human Resource Management.
 She is a Certified Training Generalist/Facilitator, and holds dual certifications as a human resources professional.
 Phyllis has served on numerous boards/advisory boards in the community and cares deeply about human rights; healthcare; education and children and youth.

 Director of Communications

-As MCC’s Director of Programs Kathrin is responsible for overall program operations, fund development and staff management for the agency’s MOMobile Programs.
-Kathrin has over 13 years of social work experience in a variety of public health and social service settings.
-Since joining MCC in 2007 she has overseen several direct service programs including the federally funded Healthy Start Program, Healthy Families America, MOMobile at Riverside Correctional Facility, Cribs for Kids and the HMO Outreach Program in collaboration with two Medicaid Managed Care Organizations.
-Kathrin earned her Master’s degree in Social Work from the University of Applied Sciences, School of Social Work in Munich, Germany and holds a Leadership Certificate from the Bryn Mawr College Nonprofit Executive Leadership Institute.
-Kathrin is passionate about the provision of high quality, accessible, trauma-informed and culturally sensitive services for the region’s most vulnerable pregnant and parenting families.
+As MCC’s Senior Director of MOMobile & Community Programs, Kathrin is responsible for overall program operations, fund development and staff management for the agency’s MOMobile Programs.
+Kathrin has over 15 years of maternal and child health experience in a variety of public health and social service settings.
+Since joining MCC in 2007, she has overseen several direct service programs including the federally funded Healthy Start Program, Cribs for Kids, Community-Based Parenting Education, ELECT, and the MOMobile Managed Care Program.
+Kathrin earned her Master’s degree in Social Work from the University of Applied Sciences in Munich, Germany and holds a Leadership Certificate from the Nonprofit Executive Leadership Institute at Bryn Mawr College.
+Kathrin is passionate about the provision of high quality, trauma-informed, and culturally sensitive services for the region’s most vulnerable families.

-As MCC’s Healthy Families America (HFA) Program Director Samia has overseen the implementation of the agency’s HFA program and supported its growth and expansion into new communities including Montgomery and Bucks Counties.
-She has worked in the human services field supporting women and children for over 10 years.
+As MCC’s Healthy Families America (HFA) Senior Director, Samia manages the largest HFA program in Pennsylvania.
+Samia has overseen the implementation of the program and supported its growth and expansion into new communities.
+Samia’s passion developed from her own experiences and her community involvement at a very young age.
+Growing up, Samia always had a profound spirt of motivating and inspiring others.
+Looking back, Samia now knows she was destined to be in the Human Services field.
+For over 10 years, she has dedicated her career to supporting women and children.
 She holds a Master’s Degree in Human Services and a Bachelor’s Degree in Criminal Justice.
-In addition to her work at MCC Samia also works as a crisis hotline counselor for a local domestic violence agency.
+In addition to her work at MCC, Samia works as a crisis hotline counselor for a local domestic violence agency.
 Samia is passionate about the health and wellbeing of women and children and is committed to providing high quality services to the entire family.